vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-port-forwarding-guide/tutorial-0.md

 As data is coming in from the edge, it is collected, curated and analyzed in real-time, on premise or in the cloud using the HDF framework.
 You can also convert the your Data-In-Motion into Data-At-Rest with the HDP framework.
 HDP allows you to store, manage and perform further analytics.
 In order for HDF to send data into HDP, both sandboxes need to be set up to communicate with each other.

 CDA takes advantage of the sandboxes properties of being Docker containers by taking the HDF Docker container as the base sandbox inside a virtual machine.
 A bridge was created between these two sandboxes through Docker Engine.
 One of the many advantages of being a container inside Docker Engine is that containers can communicate directly with each other through a Docker network named bridge.

 ![cda-network](assets/cda-network.jpg)

-## What does enabling CDA do to the Sandbox?

-Place Holder

 ## Native Docker Sandbox